functional-architecture/functional-architecture.github.io/index.md

 Series](/events/) co-located with the [International Conference on Functional Programming](https://www.icfpconference.org/).

-[FUNARCH 2023](events/funarch-2023/) will happen on September 8 in Seattle.
+[FUNARCH 2024](events/funarch-2024/) will happen in September Milan.